 If you’re sick of your eyes glazing over while you read yet another “how to drive traffic with Pinterest” guide and you’re ready to kickstart your Pinterest into high gear, hit me up.
-I’ll send you a copy of the Pinterest Strategy Worksheet I’ve developed, we’ll talk pricing, and together we’ll evaluate what level your needs are.
+I’ll send you a copy of the Pinterest Strategy Worksheet I’ve developed, and together we’ll evaluate what level your needs are.

 I offer 3 levels of Pinterest Makeover Consultation for beginner, intermediate, and advanced Pinterest users, so whatever level you’re at, let’s chat!
 Whether you’re ready to make your first pin or desperate to fine tune to your Pinterest hustle, I want to help you succeed.

 Our Consultation will take course over video chat, where I can demonstrate specific techniques to you by sharing my screen and guide you as you share your screen with me.
 I’ll also provide worksheets for you to follow along on your own as well as during our calls.